 Students are assigned an enrolment start date based on cohort year of study.
 Upper year students are assigned earlier start dates to allow them to meet their degree requirements.
 Your cohort year of study can be determined by the degree diagrams.
 For example: If you are starting your first year at Daniels as a Master of Architecture student with advanced standing, your cohort year is MArch year 2.
-If you are not sure what cohort year of study you are, please contact email@example.com well in advance of the enrolment start dates.
+If you are not sure what cohort year of study you are, please contact email@example.com.

 Enrolment start dates are listed as part of the annual Sessional dates.

 Reminder: There is always movement in elective courses during the first two weeks of the term as students add and drop courses.
 Please be patient.

 In order to determine which elective courses you would like to take, review the elective course descriptions.
 Make note of a few options more than you intend to take as alternatives in case your first choice(s) become(s) full.
 The descriptions will include any pre-requisites the course may have.

 You can find a step-by-step guide on how to add courses on the ACORN help site: http://help.acorn.utoronto.ca/how-to/